 “Let’s look at the record”

-Richard Nixon is often the subject of such errors – some deliberate, some inadvertent, but all in need of correction to advance historical accuracy and understanding.
+Richard Nixon is often the subject of errors – some deliberate, some inadvertent, but all in need of correction to advance historical accuracy.

 We invite you, if you find something that needs correcting, to let us know so we can include it on this page.